intel-iot-roadshow/roadshow-docs/docs/connectivity/ethernet_over_usb/windows/details-share_internet.md

 7. Unplug and replug the device mode micro-USB cable to reset the Ethernet over USB connection.

-8. Use PuTTY to establish a serial connection to the Intel® Edison.
+8. Use PuTTY to establish a serial connection to the Intel® Edison. {% strip %}{% include shell_access.md os="windows" %}{% endstrip %}

-    _Don't know how?
-Refer to [Shell Access](/docs/shell_access/windows/serial_connection.html)._

 9. On your Intel® Edison, disconnect from any WiFi networks the board might be logged into using the wireless command line interface (`wpa_cli`) command:

     ```